Applied Behavior Analyst Licensing Laws and Practice Requirements by State

 Many states have not yet passed legislation for regulating behavioral analysts.
 Others have done so only very recently and the practical process for obtaining a license is still being worked out.

-Although some states, such as Florida and Connecticut, do not regulate the actual practice of behavioral analysts, they may have statutory regulations against individuals assuming the title without BCBA® certification.
+Although some states, such as Florida, do not regulate the actual practice of behavioral analysts, they may have statutory regulations against individuals assuming the title without BCBA® certification.

 Other states, such as Delaware, may not regulate behavioral analysts separately but may have other legislation, such as autism care requirements, which outlines requirements for behavior analyst certification when practicing in certain contexts.